saketjajoo/Vaahan/README.md

 # Vaahan
-A program to detect vehicle number plates and retrieve its details
+A program to detect vehicle number plates and retrieve its details.
 <hr>
 A user has 2 Options: <br><br><br>